 Contact [email protected] if you need any further information.

-Cameron M. Whiteside is a MA student in Political Science at San Francisco State University and graduated from UC Berkeley in 2021 with a BA in Political Science and a Minor in Global Studies.
+Cameron M. Whiteside is a MA student in Political Science at San Francisco State University and graduated from UC Berkeley with a BA in Political Science and a Minor in Global Studies.
 His academic focus is on authoritarianism, Cold War politics, the US’ Hegemony in East Asia and the contemporary relationship between US allies, North Korea and China.
-He aims to explore the future of US Hegemony an alliance building in East Asia, China’s challenge towards this, and North Korean nuclear provocations.
+He aims to explore the future of US Hegemony an alliance building in East Asia, China’s challenge, and North Korean nuclear provocations.